 Remember: you do not have an automatic right to a home visit

 Under their terms of working, GPs are required to consider home visits for medical reasons only.
-If you think you require a home visit, please call the surgery after 8am.
+If you think you require a home visit, please call the surgery after 8am and ideally by 10.00am.
 All home visit requests will be medically assessed to check if a visit is appropriate.

 Always provide a current landline/mobile number so that the Doctor or Nurse can contact you.